ethanpersonel-sketch/The-rainbow-box-/README.md

 # The-rainbow-box-
+How it work

-A box that, when I put it on the ground, she maids, and a box inside with a water spray to make a rainbow in the sun.
+A box that, when placed on the ground, opens to reveal a mechanism that cleans.
+Inside, there's another box with a water spray that creates a rainbow in the sunlight.

+The inspiration is from the virus box from 20th century boy